Purchases made through links earn us a small commission, at no extra cost to you.

 Location: Val-Jalbert is located near Lac Saint-Jean and the town of Chambord in Quebec, Canada.

-Operating Season: Val-Jalbert is open from May to October.
+Operating Season: Val-Jalbert is typically open from May to October.

 Length of Visit: If you don’t spend the night, you can experience the village in about 3 hours.

 Accommodations: There are 24 rooms in period homes (including above the general store) in the heart of the village.
-The accommodation package includes a tour of the site, table d’hôte dinner, and full breakfast.
+The accommodation package includes admission to the site, table d’hôte dinner, and full breakfast.
 There’s also a campground with 190 sites, 15 mini cottages, and heated outdoor pool.
 A stay at the campground includes a discount on admission to the historic village.

 Book an Overnight Stay in Val-Jalbert